pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/03_Plugin_Class.md

 }
 ```

-Around this plugin class, a plugin can contain additional serverside php code in form of libs, models etc. and
+Around this plugin class, a plugin can contain additional serverside PHP code in form of libs, models etc. and
 can interact with Pimcore events to modify Pimcore default behavior.